 Is Vegan Dog Food Right for Your Pet?
-The Research Says Maybe
+Here’s What the Research Says

 Dogs are the descendants of wolves, right?
-So they need meat in their diet, don't they?
+Which means they must need meat in their diet?
 Maybe not, according to the latest research.
 As more pet owners adopt plant-based diets for health and wellbeing, they are starting to wonder whether their dogs should follow their lead and eat vegan dog food.
+So can dogs eat vegan?
 To find out, we went to vets and research studies, to let the experts weigh in on whether your pet is more of a wild wolf or domesticated animal.

 Eating plant-based isn’t just rising in popularity among humans; as plant-based eating takes hold among pet owners, they are choosing to feed their entire households the same way, kids and dogs included.
 In one study from PLOS ONE, 35 percent of pet parents expressed interest in putting their dog on a plant-based diet while 27 percent of vegans had already done so.

-The reasons may be the same as those driving more people to choose a plant-based approach: Health being the number one motivator.
-Yet the most commonly cited concern in the above study among individuals who feed their dogs meat-based diets is concern for the welfare of farmed animals.
-Between 25 and 30 percent of the environmental impact of meat consumption int he US comes from the meat fed to our cats and dogs, according to another study from PLOS ONE, which concluded that if US cats and dogs were their own country, they would rank fifth in the world for meat consumption.
+The reasons may be the same as those driving more people to choose a plant-based approach: Health is the number one motivator.
+Yet the most commonly cited concern in the above study among individuals who feed their dogs on meat-based diets is a concern for the welfare of farmed animals.
+Between 25 and 30 percent of the environmental impact of meat consumption in the U.S. comes from the meat fed to our cats and dogs, according to another study from PLOS ONE, which concluded that if U.S. cats and dogs were their own country, they would rank fifth in the world for meat consumption.

 But all of this begs an obvious question: Can dogs survive, and even thrive, on a plant-based diet?
 The simple answer is yes according to experts.